 Letting Windows Movie Maker reverse videos backward really takes time, but if you are familiar with the steps and follow the proper operation, you will get a great reverse video.
 In the following article.
 I will show you how to do it in a proper way.

 Windows Movie Maker is rarely disappointing when it comes to processing basic video editing.
 People can use this Windows default video editing application to make short films and apply many great and exquisite filters to their videos.
 However, if you want to add the interesting reverse effect into your video in Windows Movie Maker, you will find that there is no such a “reverse” button.
-The fact is that Windows Movie Maker doesn’t offer the video reverser function while it enables people to extract each frame from a video clip and merge them into one to create a reverse video, which is an unconventional yet the only workable way letting Movie Maker reverse video on Windows.
+The fact is that Windows Movie Maker doesn’t offer the video reverser function while it enables people to extract each frame from a video clip and merge them into one to create a reverse video, which is an unconventional yet the only workable way to let Movie Maker reverse video on Windows.
 If you hold fast to Windows Media Player, here is how to reverse videos in it.